PAGE International Screenwriting Awards

 Hollywood producers, development executives and representatives who are looking for new projects and new clients.
-In October of each year, they present 31 awards and a total of over $50,000 in cash and prizes to the scripts they deem most original, well written and viable.
+Each year in October, they present 31 awards and more than $50,000 in cash and prizes to the scripts they think are the most creative, well-written, and marketable.
 Entries are categorized by genre, with winners in each of the 10 sub-competitions vying for a Grand Prize.

-After winning the PAGE Awards competition, many screenwriters have signed with agents and managers, obtained TV writing assignments, signed option agreements on their scripts and/or had their films produced, including Bill Dubuque, Steven Canals and Brooke Roberts.
+After winning the PAGE Awards competition, many screenwriters have signed with agents and managers, obtained TV writing assignments, signed option agreements on their scripts and/or had their films produced.

 Some of the PAGE winners who have gone on to build careers in the film and television industry: